Australia would welcome official invitation to G7, says government spokesman

-MELBOURNE (Reuters) - Australia would welcome an official invitation to the Group of Seven (G7) nations and there has been contact on the matter between Prime Minister Scott Morrison and the United States, a government spokesman said on Sunday.
+MELBOURNE (Reuters) - Australia would welcome an official invitation to the Group of Seven (G7) nations and there has been contact on the matter between the prime minister and the United States, a government spokesman said on Sunday.

 “The G7 has been a topic of recent high-level exchanges,” the spokesman said in an emailed comment.
 “Australia would welcome an official invitation.
 Strengthening international cooperation among like-minded countries is valued at a time of unprecedented global challenges.”